How To Write A Press Release Email in 2025

 Thought you might find this content interesting.

-Do let me know if you want any more information and I’ll be happy to help!
+Let me know if you want more information; I’ll be happy to help!

 Thanks,